 Convertible debt is when a business borrows money from an investor or investor group and the collective agreement is to convert the debt to equity in the future.

-“Convertible debt can be a great way to finance both a startup and a small business, but you have to be comfortable with ceding some control of the business to an investor,” said Brian Cairns, CEO of ProStrategix Consulting.
+“Convertible debt can be a great way to finance both a startup and a small business, but you have to be comfortable with ceding some control of the business to an investor,” said Brian Cairns, founder of ProStrategix Consulting.
 “These investors are guaranteed some set rate of return per year until a set date or an action occurs that triggers an option to convert.”

-Cairns believes another benefit of convertible debt is that it doesn’t place a strain on cash flow while interest payments are accrued during the term of the bond.
+Another benefit of convertible debt is that it doesn’t place a strain on cash flow while interest payments are accrued during the term of the bond.
 A drawback of this type of financing is that you relinquish some ownership or control of your business.

 Prakash says that while this appears to be convenient, cash advances can be very expensive and troublesome to your company’s cash flow.
 If you can’t qualify for a small business loan or any of the options above, only then should you consider this option.